mohan696matlab/Unsupervised-_Fault_Detection-Industrial_Process/README.md

 Video 3: Autoencoder-based Reconstruction

 In this video, we will introduce autoencoders and demonstrate how they can be used for anomaly detection.
-We will also discuss the various types of autoencoders and their applications.
+A brief introduction of autoencoder will be followed by implementation

-Video 4: Ensemble Learning (Light Gradient Boost)
+Video 4: Ensemble Learning

-In this video, we will introduce ensemble learning techniques and demonstrate how Light Gradient Boost can be used for anomaly detection.
+In this video, we will introduce ensemble learning techniques and demonstrate how simple regression model can be used for anomaly detection.
 We will also discuss the advantages of ensemble learning over single models.

 Video 5: CNN, LSTM-based Next Step Prediction